Esther Charlotte Brandes

-She was born in Różyńsk Wielki and was the daughter of Prussian official Gottfried Salomo Kochin.
+She was born in Groß Rosinsko, East Prussia (today Różyńsk Wielki, Poland) and was the daughter of Prussian official Gottfried Salomo Koch.

-She was engaged in the Schuch theater company in 1764-68, in the Seyler Theatre Company in 1768-75, and at the Rigaer Stadttheater after its foundation.
+She was engaged in the Schuch theater company from 1764 until 1768, in the Seyler Theatre Company from 1768 until 1775, and at the Riga City Theater after its foundation.
 She performed as Medea, Orsina, Minna von Barnhelm.
-She became the most popular for her role of Ariadne in the duodrama "Ariadne auf Naxos" with music composed by Georg Benda (1722-1795).
+She became most popular for her role of Ariadne in the duodrama Ariadne auf Naxos with music composed by Georg Benda.
 She is also known to have dressed in a historical costume for this play, which was an innovation for her time in an age when actors generally did not yet dress in historically correct costumes for their roles.
-She was depicted in this role in a famous painting.
+She was depicted in this role in a painting by Anton Graff.